Travel writing based on first-hand experience

 How to visit Siq al-Barid ( Little Petra )

 There are shuttles available from the Petra Tourist Office that run back and forth between the office and Little Petra .
-The service is included in your Petra day ticket and the shuttles depart approximately every 20-30 minutes.
+The service is included in your Petra day ticket, and the shuttles depart approximately every 20-30 minutes.

 Don’t believe anyone who tells you there are no shuttles and that you have to take a taxi.
 When I was looking for the famous shuttles, most people offered me their taxi service instead (even an employee at the site’s information desk).
-I had to go to the office to get the right information.
-Don’t hesitate to go there if you can’t find it, these employees are there to limit access to unofficial tourist guides, among other things.
+I had to go to the office to get the correct information.
+Don’t hesitate to go there if you can’t find it; these employees are there to limit access to unofficial tourist guides, among other things.

 Where to take the shuttle to Little Petra